Skip to main content

 • Use matrix strategies to test across multiple Node.js versions or operating systems simultaneously.

-• Set up required status checks in branch protection rules so PRs cannot be merged until CI passes.
+• Set up required status checks in branch protection rules so PRs can't be merged until CI passes.

 • Use environment secrets for API keys and tokens — never hardcode them in workflow files.